braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/cloud_ingestion/redshift.md

 1. **Add Redshift connection information and source table**<br>
 Input the information for your Redshift data warehouse and source table, then proceed to the next step.<br>![][1]<br><br>
 2. **Configure sync details**<br>
 Next, choose a name for your sync and input contact emails.
-We’ll use this contact information to notify you of any integration errors (e.g., access to the table was removed unexpectedly).<br>![][2]<br><br> You will also choose the data type and sync frequency.
+We'll use this contact information to notify you of any integration errors (e.g., access to the table was removed unexpectedly).<br>![][2]<br><br> You will also choose the data type and sync frequency.
 Frequency can be anywhere in the range of every 15 minutes to once per month.
-We’ll use the time zone configured in your Braze dashboard to schedule the recurring sync.
+We'll use the time zone configured in your Braze dashboard to schedule the recurring sync.
 Supported data types are Custom Attributes, Custom Events, and Purchase Events and the data type for a sync cannot be changed after creation.

 ### Test connection

 Once all configuration details for your sync are entered, click **Test connection**.
-If successful, you’ll see a preview of the data.
-If for some reason we can’t connect, we’ll display an error message to help you troubleshoot the issue.
+If successful, you'll see a preview of the data.
+If for some reason we can't connect, we'll display an error message to help you troubleshoot the issue.

 ![][3]